Windows Live Mail: Version 2009 (Wave 3)

 A beta version of Windows Live Mail was released in September 2008.
-It features a new user interface which, like the other Windows Live "Wave 3" beta applications released at the same time, has no icons on the toolbar buttons.
+It featured a new user interface based on Windows 7 which, like the other Windows Live "Wave 3" beta applications released at the same time, has no icons on the toolbar buttons, like Windows 7.
 It also features a new calendaring function; calendar events automatically synchronize between Windows Live Mail and the Web-based Windows Live Calendar.
 A "beta refresh" version of Windows Live Mail was released on 15 December 2008, and this version was officially released as the final version on 8 January 2009.
 This was the last version to support Windows XP.

+Since Windows 7 did not come with a pre-installed email client, it had to be installed separately.
+Windows Live Mail was the only supported email client alongside Microsoft Outlook to have been supported by Microsoft at the time until the Windows 8 Mail app released.

 Version 2009 still contains the same MIME problem with signed mail that Outlook Express has.

 Version 2011 (Wave 4)

 The first beta became available on 24 June 2010, sporting ribbons in the user interface and a calendar pane.
 The second beta came with a new start-up screen and other minor updates.
 The final version of Windows Live Mail 2011 was released on 30 September 2010, along with the Windows Live Essentials 2011 suite.
 It requires Windows Vista or newer; Windows XP is no longer supported.